 In this four-week intensive class, you’ll learn how to assemble a creative team, manage a budget and timetable, bring the best out of your writers and artists, problem solve, and make a professional-level project!

 This course takes a conversational approach that allows for individualization for every student.
-Instructor Marc Sumerak will relate a career’s worth of editorial experience in a way that is useful, organized, concise, and fun!
+Instructor Andy Schmidt will relate a career’s worth of editorial experience in a way that is useful, organized, concise, and fun!

-His goal remains the same in every case: to bring out the best in every creator, on every project.
+Andy’s goal with every project: bring out the best in every creator, bring the project in on time and on budget.
 And in this course, he’ll share that experience and enthusiasm with every student!

 If you want to help build great comics with real sales potential, this course is invaluable!